pizzmile/MLUpgrade/README.md

 # SciKitUpgrade
- Modules to improve sci-kit library for python.
+ Modules to improve machine learning framework for python.

+ ## Supported Frameworks
+ Helper functions and classes are available for:
+ - PyTorch
+ - SciKit
+ - Tensorflow
+ - Keras